ffund/run-my-experiment-on-geni-blog/2017-02-14-nyquist-formula-relating-data-rate-and-bandwidth.md

 INFO:shinysdr:Visit http://localhost:8100/ShinySDR/
 ```

-In a [Google Chrome](https://www.google.com/chrome/browser/) browser window (should be a recent version of Chrome), open the URL that is shown in the Shiny server output. (http://localhost:8100/ShinySDR/).
+In a [Google Chrome](https://www.google.com/chrome/browser/) **incognito** browser window (should be a recent version of Chrome), open the URL that is shown in the Shiny server output. (http://localhost:8100/ShinySDR/).

-Configure your Shiny window as follows:
+Configure your Shiny window as follows (you may find it useful to right-click and slow down this video, and pause often so you can follow along):

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YT7hchUqN4U" frameborder="0" allowfullscreen></iframe>